VAalchemist/getQuizzy/README.md

 ## It's time to get quizzy with it 🙌

 ## Description
-This timed code quiz features multiple-choice questions about javascript.
-If answered incorrectly, time is deducted.
+This timed code quiz features a multiple-choice quiz about javascript.
+If answered incorrectly, time gets deducted from final score.
 To access this website  [click here!](https://vaalchemist.github.io/getQuizzy/)

 ## User Story